aiven/devportal/docs/products/flink/concepts/flink-architecture.rst

-Aiven for Apache Flink® Architecture
+Aiven for Apache Flink® architecture
 ====================================

 Apache Flink is an open-source distributed stream processing framework that allows you to process data in real-time.
 At a high level, it has a runtime architecture consisting of two types of processes: a **JobManager** and one or more **TaskManager**.